inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 move an inch from where ey stood.
 We all know at no one understands anying at isn't funny.
 QOTD:
-	"The baby was so ugly ey had to hang a pork chop around its neck to get e dog to play wi it."
+	"The baby was so ugly ey had to hang a pork  around its neck to get e dog to play wi it."
 The best audience is intligent, wl-educated and a little drunk.
 		--  Baring